jonathanclare/iadesigner/ISSUES.md

 - maintainlayer order - make layers sortable - override
 - Issues with the correct path when in evaluation mode

-## maplayer and style forms need to be included in form logic for opening correct collapse and scrolling to correct position

 ## Spine chart
 - election template form.
 Columns need looking at.

 ## Other
-debounce on input change - probably still need it for inputs.
+- debounce on input change - probably still need it for inputs.

-debounce on map render in source code might help when layers are edited - stop white polygon background appearing - tried this but it didnt work needs to only happen on initiation
+- debounce on map render in source code might help when layers are edited - stop white polygon background appearing - tried this but it didnt work needs to only happen on initiation
+- Dont select canvas when in preview mode
+- maplayer and style forms need to be included in form logic for opening correct collapse and scrolling to correct position -color control not updating to correct colour when its opened